Retiring Emerson principal finds 'it's hard to let go'

 “Students model behavior because they are watching and they can see when a teacher is passionate and supportive or not interested or angry,” she said.

-Wojceciechowsky is excited for Annie Heathman, assistant principal at Longfellow Middle School who was named the new Emerson Middle School principal.
+Wojciechowsky is excited for Annie Heathman, assistant principal at Longfellow Middle School, who was named the new Emerson Middle School principal.

 “I know she will do a good job,” she said.